 Utilizing Scandit in B2B and B2E Apps

 Our innovative mobile barcode scanning technology provides a unique opportunity for enterprise companies to reduce costs by replacing expensive dedicated scanner hardware with a smartphone-based solution.
 There are a vast variety of mobile app usage scenarios where Scandit technology can be leveraged, which includes everything from point of sale apps to package shipment and delivery apps.
-Check out the video to get a sense of the user experience:

 Interested in testing out our barcode scanner SDK?
 You can try it free for 3 months by signing up for one of our enterprise trial accounts.